Center for Integrated Nanotechnologies

 4D Scanning Transmission Electron Microscopy (4D STEM)

-4D scanning transmission electron microscopy enabled by detector advances and post-experiment computational algorithms
+4D scanning transmission electron microscopy enabled by detector advances and post-experiment computational algorithms.

 4D-STEM is capable of wide field-of-view (FOV) nano structural characterization with a spatial resolution on the order of 1 nm, giving users both strain and orientation information at the nanoscale in addition to whole-pattern diffraction analysis.
-This capability is available at both the Core and Gateway facilities.
+This capability is available at the Core and Gateway facilities.

 Capabilities include: